Article

 The Purpose of Mutual Insurance Companies

-Most mutual insurance companies are established to fill a gap or cover a specific need in the marketplace.
-In the case of the medical professional liability insurance industry, the need typically arises when an increase in malpractice claims severity and/or frequency causes poorly managed companies to go out of business and larger carriers to stop offering medical malpractice coverage because of reduced profit potential (this is known as a “hard market”).
+Most mutual insurance companies are established to fill a gap or address a specific need in the insurance marketplace.
+In medical professional liability insurance, the need typically arises when increases in malpractice claims severity and/or frequency causes poorly managed insurers to exit the market.
+At the same time, larger carriers may stop offering medical malpractice coverage because of reduced profit potential — a cycle commonly referred to as a "hard market."

-The creation of these mutual medical professional liability insurers changed the market.
-While malpractice insurance was once only available through stock companies, today many of the country’s largest carriers are mutual.
+The creation of these mutual medical professional liability insurers changed the insurance market.
+Some of the nation's largest medical malpractice carriers today are mutual insurers.

 The Benefits of Mutual Insurance Companies

-- Financial Rewards.
-The first, and perhaps most significant, is the opportunity to receive greater financial rewards.
-As a mutual owner of the company, you will share in its success.
-If the company meets or exceeds its financial goals for the year, it will often return a portion of its profits back to its policyholders in the form of dividends, similar to how a stock company pays dividends to its shareholders.
-You might receive your dividend as a credit against your premium payment, effectively reducing the amount you pay, or as cash back in the form of a check.
-Further financial rewards might come in the form of free access to risk mitigation resources.
-For example, we offer all the healthcare providers who are insured by us a no-cost subscription to UpToDate®, a decision support tool used by more than 2 million clinicians around the world.
-We also publish specialty-specific risk reports each month for our PolicyOwners, which have been associated with a 10% reduction in medical malpractice losses.
+- Financial Rewards: As a mutual owner of the company, you will share its success.
+If the company meets or exceeds its financial goals, it will often return a portion of its profits back to its policyholders in the form of dividends, similar to how a stock company pays dividends to its shareholders.
+You might receive your dividend as a credit against your premium payment, reducing the amount you pay, or as cashback in the form of a check.
+Policyholders can also benefit from free access to risk mitigation resources, like our specialty-specific risk reports that have been associated with a significant reduction in medical malpractice losses overall.

-- Input.
-Another reason to choose a mutual insurer is that, as an owner of the company, you have a voice in how it is run.
-Mutual insurance companies are governed by a board of directors, which is elected by, and sometimes even comprised of, its policyholders.
+- Input: As an owner of the company, you have a voice in how it is run.
+Mutual insurance companies are governed by a board of directors, elected by and sometimes even comprised of its policyholders.
 The board members represent the policyholders and work to ensure the company is operating in their best interests.
 In contrast, the board of a stock insurance company is chosen by and committed to meeting the financial goals of outside investors, whose interests may or may not align with those of the policyholders.

-- Outcomes.
-One more unique advantage offered by mutual insurers is that having an ownership stake in the company can incentivize better performance among the policyholders.
-Guided by their policyholder-led board of directors, mutual companies may have stronger risk management programs or stricter underwriting requirements, or both, to help reduce the likelihood of claims.
+- Outcomes: Having an ownership stake in the company can incentivize better performance among the policyholders.
+Guided by their policyholder-led board of directors, mutual companies may have stronger risk management programs and stricter underwriting requirements to help reduce the likelihood of malpractice claims.
 The fewer claims the company has to pay out, the higher the potential profits and the greater the potential dividend.
 Instead of the success of your insurer being an abstract concept, it can have a concrete impact on your bottom line.

-- Focus.
-Finally, as noted previously, mutual companies are typically established by an association or group of people with a common interest.
+- Focus: Mutual companies are typically established by an association or group of people with a common interest.
 As a result, the company will have a more focused approach to its product offerings.
 In the case of medical professional liability insurance, that means the carrier specifically serves the healthcare market.
 By limiting their area of concentration, mutuals can offer more in-depth experience, highly targeted resources and skilled support than stock companies, which often have a larger customer base and broader coverage offerings.

 Truthfully, it depends on the situation.
-If a company is physician-owned, it could mean any number of things — maybe the board members are physicians, or perhaps the company is owned by a group of physicians.
-This does not necessarily equate to a mutual company — and won’t have the same products and benefits as one.
+If a company is physician-owned, it could mean any number of things: maybe the board members are physicians, or perhaps the company is owned by a group of physicians.
+This does not necessarily equate to a policyholder-owned mutual company, and won’t have the same products and benefits as one.

 At the end of the day, it comes down to a simple question: as a policyholder, are you an owner of the company?
 If not, the company isn’t a true mutual.